 - Students will complete a total of 3 MAT credits unless credits have been deferred from previous semesters

 If a candidate does not complete the BA/BS degree by May of the fourth year, his/her participation in the Five Year Program will be terminated.
-The candidate will be withdrawn from any Graduate Education courses in which he/she has been registered and will also be removed from Internship placement.
+The candidate will be withdrawn from any Graduate Education courses in which he/she has been registered and will also be removed from their school-based experience.
 On achieving his/her BA/BS degree, the candidate may apply to the traditional Graduate Education Program in order to complete his/her remaining teacher certification and MAT Program requirements.
 Assuming that the candidate has completed the requisite 7 undergraduate ED courses, he/she may apply course credits from methods courses towards MAT degree requirements.
 Permission for a candidate to participate in Graduate Education courses before completing his/her BA/BS degree will not be granted.